Let’s talk about signs your fiddle leaf fig needs more humidity and how you can provide humidity in your indoor environment.

-It can also be tricky to identify when your plant is asking for more humidity, but there are ways to tell.
+It can also be tricky to identify when your fiddle leaf fig needs more humidity.
+But there are ways to tell if your fiddle leaf fig needs more humidity.

 Signs Your Fiddle Leaf Fig Needs More Humidity